 Whenever you open up your browser, prepare for data tracking.
 Nowadays, it’s as ubiquitous as oxygen.
-Sites you visit can track all sorts of activities, from the links you click to your IP address.
+Sites you visit can track activities from the links you click to your IP address.

 They may even see the computer you’re operating on — including your battery life.
 Some can even see what social media websites you’re logged in to.
 Tap or click here to increase social media privacy.

 Chances are, it’s pretty easy for websites to identify you.
 Luckily, you can take a few steps to protect your privacy.
 But before you can form a solid action plan, you should know exactly how much data you’re giving up.
 This tip is sponsored by TotalAV, Kim’s pick for securing all your devices.

 This free test solves the mystery

 There are all sorts of ways you’re being tracked.
 Most of us have heard about cookies, the small text files that store usernames, passwords and more.
 Tap or click here for three reasons you shouldn’t accept cookies when visiting a website.